6 new schools planned as Sask. budget pours $95M into new buildings, $39M into K-12 initiatives | CBC News

 The outcry from educators and concerned citizens, plus protests, was enough to prompt the government to restore some of the funding.

-The increase fell short of the Saskatchewan School Boards Association's call for full restoration of $54 million.
+The increase in 2018 fell short of the Saskatchewan School Boards Association's call for full restoration of $54 million.
 It was earmarked for the hiring of up to 400 teachers and support staff.

+Saskatchewan Teachers' Federation president Patrick Maze still feels the funding in this year's budget falls short, "but it's a good start," he said after the spending plan was released Wednesday.

+Maze says he's been encouraged by the open dialogue between education stakeholders and Education Minister Gord Wyant.

 According to Finance Minister Donna Harpauer, the government will continue to pursue the construction of joint-use schools when appropriate, despite the maintenance and interest price tags.